ramithhabeeb/Coding_Assignment/README.md

 ### Book Management:
 - Add new books to the library.
+- Delete a book from the library
 - Borrow and return books.
 - View the status of books (available/borrowed).

 ### User Management:
 - Add new users (students, faculty, or librarians).
+- Delete a User from the library
 - View borrowed books and borrowing history.
 - Pay fines (for students).